csiro-data-school/regex/_episodes/01-intro.md

 Have you ever wanted to pull specific information out of a file, where a straight search for a specific word or phrase wouldn't cut it?
 Perhaps all you knew was the general "shape" of what you were looking for.
 For example, you know there's a date involved, not what the date is, but that it would *look* like a date- day/month/year.
-Or maybe there's some sort of tag on a line, or it's part of a specific file format, or it's part of a filename, structured a certain way.
+Or maybe it's part of a specific file format; you know the format's rules, but not the contents.

-Have you ever wanted to search a file for something, but only actually print out some different nearby information from the same line?
+Have you ever wanted to search a file for something, but only actually print out some *different* nearby information from the same line?

 Have you ever wanted to make bulk changes to a file, where a simple 'find & replace' wouldn't work?
 Perhaps you'd like to rename a list of samples, according to a rule based on their current names.